UD-S24-CISC181/hw8-webez-basics-walkthrough/project-writeup.md

 ## Collaboration Policy

-You are allowed to work with one partner on the final project, but you must COLLABORATE equally.
+You are allowed to work with one partner **from your lab section** on the final project, but you must COLLABORATE equally.

 **If you are going to work together, you must BOTH be making commits from your own account.**